Discover Myanmar Culture: A Blend Of Tradition And Modernity

 The October Lighting Festival is held in a similar fashion to the Mid-Autumn festival.
 Over the course of three days, a lot of lamps, candles, and firecrackers are lit by people to celebrate the Buddha's return from Nirvana.
 The Independent Festival of Myanmar is another well-known celebration that takes place annually on January 4.

-Pagodas and temples are the centre of the culture and tradition of Myanmar
+Pagodas and temples are the center of the culture and tradition of Myanmar

 Myanmar people have a distinctive eating tradition, consisting of two main meals a day, one around 9:00 am and another at 5:00 pm, with a little lunch in between.
 They consider veggies, shrimp, and fish to be necessities for a filling dinner, hence these items are frequently included on their food trays.